realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Tailor_your_resume.md

 Your header should be relevant, simple, and easy to read.
 Here is an example of a resume header:

 ![Header Section of Resume](image.png)

+### Professional summary

+Below your header, include a professional summary.